EAAMO/conference2024/content/social_hackathon/_index.md

 Be part of this impactful endeavor by forming a team and contributing your skills and expertise.
 By participating in the Social Hackathon, you will have the opportunity to make a tangible difference in addressing critical social issues through innovative technological solutions.

 Together, let’s create solutions that drive equity and access for all.
+The maximum team size is eight, while the minimum team size is one.
+Ideally, we would like to  have international-multidisciplinary teams.

 ## This Year’s Challenge: Breast Cancer in Mexico